Unsupervised Hierarchical Skill Discovery: Environment Details and Examples

 \subsection{Craftax}

-We model the Craftax environment \citep{craftax} as a fully observable Markov Decision Process (MDP), diverging from its standard Partially Observable (POMDP) formulation.
+We model the Craftax environment \citep{craftax} as a fully observable Markov Decision Process (MDP), diverging from its standard Partially Observable Markov Decision Process (POMDP) formulation.
 To achieve this, we introduce specific modifications that simplify the dynamics and grant the agent global visibility:

 \begin{enumerate} \item \textbf{Global Observation:} The camera is fixed to capture the entire world state, removing partial observability. \item \textbf{Stationary Mechanics:} Day/night cycles are disabled to maintain consistent lighting. \item \textbf{Simplified Survival:} Health, energy, and food decay are disabled, giving the agent infinite stamina. \item \textbf{Static Environment:} All autonomous entities (monsters and animals) are removed. \end{enumerate}